Returning To Iconic Paris Sights

 We would leave Paris having taste tested just a little more of the iconic Paris sights.
 It was a great start to our tour of France.
 From the bustle of Paris we would head into the mountains and the little town of Annecy.

 What is your favourite place to return to in Paris?
-What was the last new discovery you made?
 What goes on your list of iconic Paris sights?